Case

 • is something that could be given by Mary’s family or friends

-• be value for money, which means the costs of the increased support, is reasonable when comparing the benefits it will give Mary versus the cost of alternative supports
+• will be value for money.
+This means the costs of the increased support, is reasonable when comparing the benefits it will give Mary against the cost of alternative supports

 What else do we think about?

-Jake and Sarah need 1:1 support for their transfers and for bathing, eating and dressing.
+Jake and Sarah need 1-to-1 support for their transfers and for bathing, eating and dressing.
 They currently share one support worker to help with their other daily activities.

-When we create your plan we must think about your supports as a total package of supports.
-To help us to do this we use the principles we use to create your plan.
+When we create your plan, we must think about your NDIS supports as a total package of supports.
+To help us to do this, we use the principles we follow to create your plan.

 Case example

-Leifa is 25 years old, has an intellectual disability and shares a house with participant Tony.
+Leifa is 25 years old and has an intellectual disability.
+She shares a house with another NDIS participant, Tony.
 Leifa and Tony live in a supported independent living arrangement and share a support worker at times during the day.

-Leifa receives care from a support worker in her home through a provider registered with the NDIS Commission.
-This care includes the implementation of a behaviour support plan for the possible physical restraint of Leifa during times of high distress.
+Leifa receives care from a support worker in her home through a registered NDIS provider.
+This care includes a behaviour support plan for the possible physical restraint of Leifa during times of high distress.
 Leifa and Tony share one support worker at home.
 The behaviour support plan shows one support worker can manage Leifa’s behaviours on their own in the home.

-We don’t fund 2:1 support for Leifa at home because she doesn’t need the support in her home environment.
+We don’t fund 2-to-1 support for Leifa at home because she doesn’t need the support in her home environment.

-However, we could fund a 2:1 support for Leifa for the community activity to help her:
+However, we could fund a 2-to-1 support for the community activity to help Leifa:

 • safely access the community.
-The support workers will make sure Leifa is safe around traffic during her outing and manage behaviours of concern that could put Leifa or others at risk.
+The support workers will make sure Leifa is safe around traffic during her outing.
+They’ll also manage behaviours of concern that could put Leifa or others at risk.

 • become more involved with social activities.